-- 1. Participant - a.
-Participants are any person age 16 years or older that has paid the Club dues and signed the waiver; parents must sign waivers for any under the age of 18 years.
-Upon turning 18 Participants will sign a new waiver. - b.
-Participation may be suspended for a set period of time not to exceed one year, by the Board of Directors. - c.
-Anyone having joined as a Participant shall remain on the roster for life but can be banned from the club by the Board of Directors. - d.Senate may reinstate a suspended or banned Participant with a four-fifths supermajority vote. - e.A Participant has the right to terminate his or her own involvement at any time. - f.
-The Board of Directors maintains the right to refuse participation to any individual for any reason, with or without cause. - 2.
-Membership - a.
-Membership is defined as groups organized by Participants in accordance with the Rules of Play of the Club. - b.
-Members may send representatives to the Senate. - c.
-Members may terminate their involvement at any time, ending the existence of the group.
+- A. Players are any person age 16 years or older that has paid the Club dues and signed the waiver; parents must sign waivers for any under the age of 18 years.
+Upon turning 18, Players will sign a new waiver. - B. Participation may be suspended by the Board of Directors for a set period not to exceed one year. - C. Anyone having joined as a Player shall remain on the roster for life but can be banned from the club by the Board of Directors. - D. Senate may reinstate a suspended or banned Player with a four-fifths supermajority vote.
+Suspended or banned persons have no right to petition for reinstatement, nor may they appear before Senate except via a Senate request approved by majority vote.
+Suspension and ban records shall not be publicized but may be presented to Senate or any member by request. - E. A Player has the right to terminate his or her own involvement at any time. - F. The Board of Directors maintains the right to refuse participation to any individual for any reason, with or without cause.